 However, a blockchain based-cryptocurrency like Bitcoin is encrypted and decentralized; thus, there is no middleman to control and process the transactions.
 The transactions are processed over a peer-to-peer network.
 Special users, known as miners, collect transactions and store them in blocks.
 These blocks are subsequently stored in a global public ledger of transactions known as the blockchain.
 The public ledger is used as a record-keeping system that maintains participants’ identities in a secure and anonymous form.
 The blockchain makes everything transparent since all transactions are stored in the blockchain, and everyone can see them.

 Conducting a transaction or even maintaining an account with a bank can be costly.
 Banks charge transaction fees and commissions on almost every service they offer.
 In fact, in many countries, banks charge maintenance fees from their clients to keep their accounts running unless the client meets the minimum balance requirement imposed by the bank, which can be high for many people.

-However, cryptocurrencies transactions fees are significantly lower than banks, and there is no maintenance fee on storing them.
+However, cryptocurrencies transactions fees are significantly lower than banks, and there is no maintenance fee for storing them.
 Instead, a small blockchain network fee is charged once a transaction is conducted to pay the minors to verify the transactions.